luizgabriel/Spatial.Engine/docs/_docs/03-understanding-the-engine/index.md

 auto editor = editor::SceneEditorSystem{rendering.getEngine(), window, input.getState()};
 ```

 Can you see that the editor depends on the _engine_, the instantiated _window_ and the _input state_?
 Clear dependencies make things more readable and I personally like it.
 It needs the engine to create renderables, light, scenes and etc. It needs the window class for calling `warpMouse` commands (this may change in the future).
-And also it needs to read the input state for performing some actions based on your input and mouse at runtime.
+And also it needs to readString the input state for performing some actions based on your input and mouse at runtime.

 ## Linking all together